muksiddheswar/Hybrid-Recommender-System/content_recommendation/README.md

 ## OPERATION:

 **model.py** - Creates the static recommendation model by importing all articles from the database.
 This needs to be rerun after addition of new articles.
 **reco.py**  - Contains function necessary to suggest recommendations.
+(This is used by the API file).

 **api.py**   - Python file for creating a live API.